ucphhpc/ansible-docker-migrid/roles/create_static_users/README.md

 see also [defaults/main.yml](./defaults/main.yml)

-If you don't want the user to be overwritten you have to set `options: ""`.
+If `-r` is not given and the user already exists, this role will report an error.

 Dependencies
 ------------